Doankt/Rabbit-Wolf-Evolution-Simulation/README.md

   </ol>
 </details>

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 Welcome to my simulation.
 I wrote this as a test to myself proving that I can develop and design my own system.

-This program simulates Grass, Rabbits, and Wolves in an closed box envinroment.
+This program simulates Grass, Rabbits, and Wolves in a closed box envinroment.
 Rabbits eat Grass, while Wolves hunt Rabbits.
 Evolution comes into play when Rabbits and Wolves Reproduce.
 A child's properties will change on random to simulate genetic variance in offspring.

 I challenged myself to follow concepts that I have learned at my time in university and also design that is not _spaghetti code_.